horizontalsystems/blockchain-crypto-guides/fundamentals/2-wallets-basics.md

 A custodial wallet does not give the user exclusive control over the crypto funds on the wallet.
 A wallet provider basically gives "pseudo" wallet that shows balance and transactions.

 Whenever user executes a transaction it's the wallet provider who actually sends those funds on user's behalf.
 Such wallets are the least secure wallets.
-The users' funds snd access to them are fully in the hands of the wallet provider.
+The users' funds and access to them are fully in the hands of the wallet provider.

 >**A wallet provider may easily block a user from accessing the wallet or even freeze the funds.**
 >